OperationSpark/hangman/README.md

 	hangman.draw.rect(10, 30, 100, 200);
 ```

-So that's one tiny difference - before you had all your functions that you could just use `rect`, `background`, `fill`, `storke`, etc. All functions that you can just type and have them work are called *global* functions.
+So that's one tiny difference - before you had all your functions that you could just use `rect`, `background`, `fill`, `stroke`, etc. All functions that you can just type and have them work are called *global* functions.
 On this version these functions are no longer *global* and live inside the `hangman.draw` *object*.
 You don't have to understand what that means for now.
-Just know that to call your functions you have to prefix them with `hangman.draw.`.
+Just know that to call your functions you have to prefix them with `hangman.draw`.
 Let's make the background visible.

 ```js